What Are Ants?

 Depending on the species of ant you have living in your home, the presence of ants can be a nuisance problem, a health concern, a threat to the structural integrity of your property, or sometimes all three!
 Some ants bring in harmful bacteria and fungal pathogens when they invade, which can cause illness.
 Salmonella, Clostridium, Staphylococcus, and Streptococcus are some of the harmful, disease-causing pathogens that ants can transfer to humans.
 This is especially dangerous in medical or hospital settings where there are a lot of fluids that may attract some species of ants.
-Ants may also infest food items, making it inedible by contaminating it with E. coli, Shigella, Salmonella, and other bacteria.
-Some ants such as fire ants also have painful bites that cause welts on the skin.
-And some ants can chew through wood, presenting a danger to your home or other building.
-No matter what species of ant that may invade your property, every species of ant can cause problems.
+Ants may also infest food items, making them inedible by contaminating them with E. coli, Shigella, Salmonella, and other bacteria.
+Some ants, such as fire ants, also have painful bites that cause welts on the skin, and some ants chew through wood, presenting a danger to your home or business.
+No matter which species of ant may invade your property, every species of ant can cause problems.

 Why Do I Have An Ant Problem?

-Most ant species invade to feed on the food found in your household or business.
+Most ants invade to feed on the food found in your household or business.
 Sugars and foods that are high in protein are always a strong attractant for these tiny pests.
 If you are dealing with an ant problem on your property, there’s a high chance that they have found an easily accessible food source, as well as a location they can build a nesting site for their colony.
 Seeing even a few ants inside your home or business is a reason for concern.
-As we mentioned, ants are social insects, meaning that where there are a few, more are sure to follow.
+Ants are social insects – meaning that where there are a few, more are sure to follow.